MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_06-Implement_Network_Traffic_Management.md

     | Protocol | **TCP** |
     | Destination Port | **3389** |

-1. Click **Check** and wait until results of the connectivity check are returned.
+1. Click **Check** and wait until the results of the connectivity check are returned.
 Note that the status is **Unreachable**.

-    > **Note**: This is expected, since the two spoke virtual networks are not peered with each other (virtual network peering is not transitive).
+    > **Note**: This is expected since the two spoke virtual networks have not peered with each other (virtual network peering is not transitive).

 #### Task 4: Configure routing in the hub and spoke topology